 See the video below for the lower half of the staircase walk.
 View a Map of William Bay National Park, or see the Satellite Map below.

 Remember, the Great Southern Ocean coastline is prone to surges, so be extremely aware when climbing or walking close to the waterline.
+Exploring alone may be dangerous.
 The beach at Elephant Cove as well as that of Greens Pool is quite protected by the lines of rocks out to sea and are a common place to swim.

-Follow the track west a few hundred yards to Greens Pool.
-A closeup map of Greens Pool & Elephant Rocks including the carparks and paths, click here.
+To get your bearings use this Greens Pool map of Greens Pool & For the Elephant Rocks map, including the carparks and paths, click here.

 The calm waters of Greens Pool are very clearly seen in this video of Elephant Rocks and Greens Pool from Tower Hill.
 The video starts with the backs of the elephants, and pans west (right) to Greens Pool.

 Elephant Cove is alive.
-Some creatures are built-in to their surroundings, like this amazingly coloured crab... blending almost perfectly into a water-filled crack in the rocks.
-Another beautiful resident of the south west coast.
+Some creatures are built-in to their surroundings, like this amazingly coloured crab, another beautiful resident of the south west coast, blending perfectly into a water-filled crack in the rocks.
 It's takes all types to make a place as beautiful as Denmark...

 SAFETY: